qianfeng2/cUps/README.md

 ### Note

-- For the format of sequence identifier, althouth the blank space is not allowed inside the identifier, punctuations (e.g., "|", ";", "_", "-") generally do not break our scripts.
+- For the format of sequence identifier, although the blank space is not allowed inside the identifier, punctuations (e.g., "|", ";", "_", "-") generally work well with our scripts.

 - Our algorithm only accepts the protein sequences as input.
 If your data is DNA, please translate it.

-- Always run your data inside the cUps directory, as our algorithm relies on the information from reference_data directory.
+- Always run your data inside the cUps directory, as our algorithm relies on the information (priors, profile HMMs) from reference_data directory.

 ### Credits